 What happens when the project and internship are complete?

-For more information about The Innovation Group’s Native American Internship Program, please contact company President Michael Soll, or TIG Native American Division Director Chris Irwin.
+For more information about our Tribal Gaming Internship Program, please contact company President Michael Soll or SVP Chris Irwin.

 Michael Soll President The Innovation Group (407) 808-2816 msoll@theinnovationgroup.com |